-City Committees: City Climate Action Committee (click here for webpage), and Zero Waste Committee (click here for webpage).
-Both Committees consist of a group of citizen members, plus two City Counclmembers and two City Staff members.
-In the case of the Climate Action Committee, there is also a Planning Commission Liaison.
-Click on the links above to see a listing of the current Committee members.
-The public is invited to the meetings of these Committees, and public comment is part of their regular agendas.
+City Committees: City Climate Action Committee (click here for webpage).
+This Committee consists of a group of citizen members, plus two City Counclmembers and a City Staff member.
+Click on the link above to see a listing of the current Committee members.
+The public is invited to these meetings, and public comment is part of the regular agendas.

-Regional Appointment: Zero Wast Sonoma (formerly Sonoma Waste Management Board) (click here for the website).
+Regional Appointment: Zero Waste Sonoma (formerly Sonoma Waste Management Board) (click here for the website).
 Zero Waste Sonoma is the local government entity for all things related to Household Hazardous Waste (HHW), organics municipal composting, education, and planning for recycling and solid waste disposal.
 This group is working on a variety of projects aimed at helping jurisdictions meet zero waste goals, including preparations for compliance with SB 1383, installation of CRV Kiosks for recycling of cans and bottles throughout Sonoma County, and the problems created by chemically treated wood waste.
 The work done by this Board is practical and has true impacts on environmental goals we hold near and dear to our hearts here in Sebastopol.
 I am the alternate for this Committee.

 Regional Appointment: Marin Sonoma Mosquito & Vector Control District (click here for website).
 This is a surprisingly fascinating Board.
 It does really useful work to reduce disease carried by mosquitos and similar creatures (yes, we're talking fleas, ticks, rats - fun, right?!).
 The team is efficient, experienced, and engages in substantial inspection and treatment activities in the two counties it serves.